buildpacks-community/kpack/docs/build.md

 - `env`: Optional list of build time environment variables.
 - `defaultProcess`: The [default process type](https://buildpacks.io/docs/app-developer-guide/run-an-app/) for the built OCI image
 - `projectDescriptorPath`: Path to the [project descriptor file](https://buildpacks.io/docs/reference/config/project-descriptor/) relative to source root dir or `subPath` if set.
 If unset, kpack will look for `project.toml` at the root dir or `subPath` if set.
+- `cascadeDelete`: If set to `true`, produced image will garbage collected from the registry upon object deletion.
 - `resources`: Optional configurable resource limits on `CPU` and `memory`.
 - `tolerations`: Optional configurable pod spec tolerations
 - `nodeSelector`: Optional configurable pod spec nodeSelector
-- `affinity`: Optional configurabl pod spec affinity
+- `affinity`: Optional configurable pod spec affinity

 > Note: All fields on a build are immutable.
 Instead of updating a build, create a new one.